Recipe Difficulty: Easy! You'll need a food processor to make the mixture.

 My Smashed Chickpea Salad Sandwich Recipe Notes:

-If you want it to taste more like an egg salad sandwich, I highly recommend you pick up some kala namak, a black sulpheric salt (linked below) that literally will make whatever you sprinkle it on taste eggy.
+I often make the version I am sharing with dill, dijon, red onion, celery etc, but I wouldn't hesitate to mix it up.
+Capers or dill pickles would be nice chopped in, or how about curry powder with raisins and apple?
+I'd love to turn it into a "creamed tuna and peas" on toast situation.
+Endless possibilities.
+If I want it to taste even more tuna like, I will add in some chopped nori or seaweed flakes.
+If wanting more of an egg salad sandwich experience, I highly recommend picking up some kala namak. (link to the one I buy) It is a black sulpheric salt that literally will make whatever you sprinkle it on taste "eggy."
 It's inexpensive and you don't need a lot, so it lasts a long time.
-I do love this sandwich exactly as I made it though.
-I really like it on my home made brown bread.
+I really like the filling served on my home made brown bread.
 The sweetness from the bread really works with all of the other components.
-Your favourite bread or wraps work too.
+Your favourite bread or wraps will work too.
 The main chickpea mixture tastes bright and fresh with dill, Dijon mustard, apple cider vinegar, minced red onion, celery, vegan mayo and a bit of smoked paprika.
-Along with the chickpea mixture in my sandwich, I like to add a handful of greens or arugula, some crisp vegan bacon, and slices of tomato.
-Delish.
-This will definitely be a new staple for me.
-So fresh, healthy & satisfying.
-Much LOVE xo
+To my smashed chickpea "tuna" sandwich you'll often find me adding a handful of greens/arugula, crisp veggie bacon, slices of tomato, and cheese.

 Yield: 2 loaves Let me tell you - THIS is a treat.
 If like me you aren't an expert bread baker, don't worry, you don't need to be in order to make yourself a tasty loaf.
 I do think this recipe would be a great place to start for beginners though and even if you are an expert bread baker, that's cool too - this bread is amazing.
 It makes 2 beautiful loaves; slightly sweet from molasses and lots of healthy goodness from oats.
 The dough is very sticky which can be a bit of a challenge in theory, but instead of trying to knead it on the counter and making a sticky - doughy mess, my mum told me she just uses a wooden spoon to fold and push the dough around for 10 minutes in the bowl.
 It works like a charm.
 This recipe works best when baked in dark metal loaf pans.
 The dough sticks a lot worse in pyrex pans so I don't recommend those here.
 I have been eating this brown bread with soup, YUM, and I'm going to make some baked beans to have with the second loaf.
 Whatever you eat it with, it is delicious.
 So, enjoy!
 Much Love Trisha Ingredients: